My hobby: doing things the easy way and then watching in despair as 5x as many people do it over again the hard way.

 I think I just understood why Americans are so afraid of a "nanny state."
 The nannies here are psychotically overprotective.

-Come on, it was -40 with windchill in Ottawa last year, and went went to the ice fest, and we liked it!
+Come on, it was -40 with windchill in Ottawa last year, and we went to the ice fest, and we liked it!
 (Okay, we didn't like it all that much, but we went.)

 The older I get, the more familiar this story sounds.